LCDB 1.1: A Database Illustrating Learning Curves Are More Ill-Behaved Than Previously Thought: The Improved Learning Curves Database 1.1

 \section{The Improved Learning Curves Database 1.1}

 Table \ref{tab:lcdb11 vs 10} gives an overview of the main differences between LCDB 1.1 and 1.0.
 First, we discuss data splitting, preprocessing and we justify two the versions with and without data-leakage.
 We briefly discuss dataset and learner selection, and end with metrics, reproducibility, and some statistics.
 Some details equal to LCDB 1.0 are omitted (see Appendix \ref{nittygritty}).
-The LCDB 1.1 is available online.\footnote{\href{https://data.4tu.nl/private_datasets/V7dDlGyQJqPc_mXUAJL1MweACKG557GQtOWIVHhYpjU}{\texttt{https://data.4tu.nl/private\_datasets/V7dDlGyQJqPc\_mXUAJL1MweACKG557GQtOWIVHhYpjU}}}
+The LCDB 1.1 is publicly available.\footnote{LCDB 1.1 dataset: \href{https://doi.org/10.4121/3bd18108-fad0-4e4c-affd-4341fba99306}{\texttt{https://doi.org/10.4121/3bd18108-fad0-4e4c-affd-4341fba99306}}}

 \paragraph{Data Splitting.} We use multiple train-validation-test sets to enable the simulation of model selection using nested cross validation.
 Selection can be done using validation and evaluation using the test set.
 We use 5 inner and 5 outer seeds to create these datasets.
 Let $D$ be the complete dataset, then